section-engineering-education/engineering-education/articles/building-an-appointment-scheduling-telegram-bot/index.md

 ![run_result](/engineering-education/building-an-appointment-scheduling-telegram-bot/run_result.png)

 ### Creating A Fauna Database
 To make use of Fauna, sign up on their website [here](https://dashboard.fauna.com/accounts/register).
-After that, you can create a new database by clicking on the `CREATE DATABASE` button on your dashboard.
-Provide a name for your database and save it.
+Then create a new database by clicking on the `CREATE DATABASE` button on your dashboard.
+Give your databse a name and save it.

 ![database_dashboard](/engineering-education/building-an-appointment-scheduling-telegram-bot/database_dashboard.png)

 #### Creating the Fauna Collections
 For this tutorial, you will need to create two collections in your database.
-A collection is similar to [tables](https://en.wikipedia.org/wiki/Table_(database)#:~:text=A%20table%20is%20a%20collection,table%20format%20within%20a%20database.&text=In%20relational%20databases%2C%20and%20flat,a%20row%20and%20column%20intersect.) in a [relational](https://en.wikipedia.org/wiki/Relational_database) database system.
+A collection is similar to the [tables](https://en.wikipedia.org/wiki/Table_(database)#:~:text=A%20table%20is%20a%20collection,table%20format%20within%20a%20database.&text=In%20relational%20databases%2C%20and%20flat,a%20row%20and%20column%20intersect.) found in a [relational](https://en.wikipedia.org/wiki/Relational_database) database system.
 The first collection you need to create is the `Users` collection.
 This is where you will save all the user’s information.
 The second collection you need to create is the `Appointments` collection.
 This is where you will create all the user’s appointments.

-To create a collection, click on `CREATE COLLECTION` then provide information for the required fields.
-It will require you to enter the name of the collection, the `History Days` and `TTL`.
-The `History Days` field refers to the number of days you want Fauna to keep a historical record of any data in that collection.
-The `TTL` refers to an expiry date for data in the collection.
+To create a collection, click on the `CREATE COLLECTION` button, then provide information for the required fields.
+You will be required to enter the name of the collection, the `History Days` and `TTL`.
+The `History Days` field refers to the number of days you want a historical record of any data in that collection to be kept.
+The `TTL` refers to the date that in the collection expires.
 For example, if the `TTL` is 3, Fauna will auto-delete any data stored in the database three days after the last date you modified it.

 ![create_collection](/engineering-education/building-an-appointment-scheduling-telegram-bot/create_collection.png)

 After saving the collections you just created, you will notice there are no documents in your collections.
-A document is like [rows](https://en.wikipedia.org/wiki/Row_(database)#:~:text=In%20the%20context%20of%20a,data%20item%20in%20a%20table.&text=Each%20row%20in%20a%20table,table%20has%20the%20same%20structure.) of data in a table as in a relational database system.
+A document is similar to the [rows](https://en.wikipedia.org/wiki/Row_(database)#:~:text=In%20the%20context%20of%20a,data%20item%20in%20a%20table.&text=Each%20row%20in%20a%20table,table%20has%20the%20same%20structure.) of data found in a table as in a relational database system.

 #### Creating a Fauna Index
-You will need to create a Fauna index that will allow you to scroll through the data created in your database.
+You will need to create a Fauna index that will allow you to scroll through all the data you created in the database.
 Go to the `DB Overview` tab on the left side of your screen, you will find the `New Index` button, click on it to create a new index.

 We will create three indexes for the database, `users_index`, `appointment_index`, and `appointment_today_index`.
 The `users_index` index will enable you to scroll through data in the `Users` collection using the `id` field as a parameter to match.
 The `appointment_index` index will enable you to scroll through data in the `Appointments` collection using the `user_id` field as a parameter to match.
 The `appointment_today_index` index will allow you to scroll through data in the `Appointments` collection.
 It will use the `user_id` and `date_due` fields as parameters to match.